dmifsud/admin-portal/README.md

 # Admin Portal
 ###### By David Mifsud

-This project has been custom built as part of an interview prcocess task given by Amusnet.
+This project has been custom built as part of an interview prcocess task.

 ## Tech Stack